-Let us first review the qualitative ones.
-The first main purpose of the method is to correctly guess the dependency groups, which is essential from the neurobiological point of view since knowing interactions between two neurons is of capital importance.
-So the line "DG", which gives the number of correct identifications of dependency groups, is very relevant.
-For instance, for $M=8$, "DG" gives the number of simulations for which the 3 dependency groups $\{1,2,3\}$, $\{4\}$ and $\{5,6,7,8\}$ are recovered by the methods.
+Results for our method and for adaptive Lasso can be found in Table~\ref{tableN2}.
+This preliminary study also provides answers for tuning issues.
+The line ``DG'' gives the number of correct identifications of dependency groups.
+For instance, for $M=8$, ``DG'' gives the number of simulations for which the 3 dependency groups $\{1,2,3\}$, $\{4\}$ and $\{5,6,7,8\}$ are recovered by the methods.
 When $M=2$, both methods correctly find that neurons 1 and 2 are dependent, even if $T=2$.
 When 8 neurons are considered, the estimates should find 3 dependency groups.
 We see that even with $T=2$, our method with $\gamma=1$ correctly guesses the dependency groups for 32\% of the simulations.
 It's close or equal to 100\% when $T=20$ with $\gamma=1$ or $\gamma=2$.
 The adaptive Lasso has to take $\gamma=1000$ for $T=2$ and $T=20$ to obtain as convincing results.
 Clearly, smaller choices of $\gamma$ for adaptive Lasso leads to bad estimations of the dependency groups.
-Next, the main point is to see whether the methods are able to guess the correct number of non-zero spontaneous rates.
-Whatever the experiment and the parameter $\gamma$, our method is optimal whereas adaptive Lasso misses some non-zero spontaneous rates when $T=2$.
-Under this criterion, for adaptive Lasso, the choice $\gamma=1000$ is clearly bad when $T=2$ (the optimal value of $S$ is $S=2$ when $M=2$ and $S=8$ when $M=8$) on both experiments, whereas $\gamma=2$ or $\gamma=200$ is better.
-Not surprisingly, the number of additional non-zero functions and additional non-zero coefficients decreases when $T$ grows and when $\gamma$ grows, whatever the method whereas the number of missing functions or coefficients increases.
+Next, let us focus on the detection of nonzero spontaneous rates.
+Whatever the experiment and the parameter $\gamma$, our method is optimal whereas adaptive Lasso misses some nonzero spontaneous rates when $T=2$.
+Under this criterion, for adaptive Lasso, the choice $\gamma =1000$ is clearly bad when $T=2$ (the optimal value of $S$ is $S=2$ when $M=2$ and $S=8$ when $M=8$) on both experiments, whereas $\gamma =2$ or $\gamma=200$ is better.
+Not surprisingly, the number of additional nonzero functions and additional nonzero coefficients decreases when $T$ grows and when $\gamma$ grows, whatever the method whereas the number of missing functions or coefficients increases.
 We can conclude from these facts and from further analysis of Table~\ref{tableN2} that the choice $\gamma=0.5$ for our method and the choice $\gamma=2$ for the adaptive Lasso are wrong choices of the tuning parameters.
-In conclusion of the qualitative aspects, our method with $\gamma=1$ or $\gamma=2$ seems a good choice and is robust with respect to $T$.
-When $T=20$, the optimal choice for adaptive Lasso is $\gamma=1000$.
-When $T=2$, the choice is not so clear and depends on the qualitative criterion we wish to favor.
+In conclusion of this preliminary study, our method with $\gamma=1$ or $\gamma=2$ seems a good choice and is robust with respect to $T$.
+When $T=20$, the optimal choice for adaptive Lasso is $\gamma =1000$.
+When $T=2$, the choice is not so clear and depends on the criterion we wish to favor.